Web Design Colours: Emotions and Associations

 Emotions and associations: luxury, romance (light shades), mysticism, and mystery (dark shades).

-Purple is historically associated with royal grandeur, hints at luxury.
+Purple is historically associated with royal grandeur and hints at luxury.

-Purple shades reflect generosity and wealth in general, making them an excellent choice for fashion goods and luxury items (even for chocolate, for example, Cadbury, which chose it as the brand’s colour).
+Purple shades reflect generosity and wealth, making them an excellent choice for fashion goods and luxury items (even for chocolate, for example, Cadbury, which chose it as the brand’s colour).

 Lighter shades, such as lavender (purple with pink), evoke thoughts of romance, while dark shades seem more chic and mysterious.

 The strongest neutral colours — black- appear on almost any site.